wp-plugins/content-aware-sidebars/readme.txt

 == Upgrade Notice ==

+= 2.0 =

+* Content Aware Sidebars data in your database will be updated automatically.
+It is highly recommended to backup this data before updating the plugin.
+* Minimum WordPress version compatibility is now 3.3.

 = 1.1 =

-* Content Aware Sidebar data in your database will be updated automatically.
+* Content Aware Sidebars data in your database will be updated automatically.
 Remember to backup this data before updating the plugin.

 = 0.8 =

-* Content Aware Sidebar data in your database will be updated automatically.
+* Content Aware Sidebars data in your database will be updated automatically.
 Remember to backup this data before updating the plugin.

 = 0.5 =